 One thing that can look pretty intimidating to first-timers is using a bowl and brush to apply your color.
 This is how the most licensed professional colorists do it, after all.
 What you might not realize is that using a bowl and brush can make the application process even easier than using the applicator bottle.
 Here’s why…

-Using a bowl and brush to apply your color helps you REALLY saturate your roots, namely any gray hair you might have, which means you get better coverage.
+Using a bowl and hair dye brush to apply your color helps you REALLY saturate your roots, namely any gray hair you might have, which means you get better coverage.
 That’s one of the reasons professional colorists apply using a bowl and brush in salons—applying with a brush gives you more accuracy of placement, allowing you to apply more color to areas you need it most (ahem, grays), and to really saturate those areas.

 Please note: don’t just grab a metallic mixing bowl or brush from your kitchen!
 The metal may cause a chemical reaction with your color.
 You must use a reusable plastic bowl and brush, or better yet—a salon-quality Professional Bowl and Brush specifically made for hair color.

 Here’s how to use a bowl and brush to apply your color: first, open your activator bottle and squeeze the contents into your bowl.
 Then puncture your color tube and squeeze those contents into the bowl, as well.
 Use your brush to gently mix the two together.
 You want the mixture to be creamy—no lumps or globs of unmixed activator or color.